College of Health and Human Services2017-2018

 Nursing Practice, Doctor of Nursing Practice

 This terminal degree is a pinnacle for nurses who have earned a master's degree and the Advanced Practice Registered Nurse designation.
-This clinically focused plan helps students further develop their leadership and policy-making skills and provides experience in the interpretation of and practical adaptation of research and best practices.
+This clinical doctorate helps students further develop their leadership and policy-making skills and provides experience in the interpretation of and practical adaptation of evidence based practice and best practices.

 What Can I Do with a Doctor of Nursing Practice in Nursing Practice?